What is a Campership?

-- Campership Applications available online September 1st (hard copy available upon request)
+- Campership application is available online from September 1st (hard copy available upon request)

-- Applicant and family complete Campership application and required forms
+- Applicant and family complete the Campership application and required forms

 - Mentor assists applicant and family with application and forms, as needed

-- First Summer Campership applications due December 1st
+- First Summer Campership application deadline – December 1st

 - Capstone campers begin service project with Mentor’s support

-- Campership decision letters emailed to the family and copied to the Mentor
+- Campership decision letters sent to the family and copied to the Mentor

 - Camper family returns signed Campership Agreement to the A THOUSAND SUMMERS office